agabor/docs/_includes/android/config.md

 # Config

-## Parse Config
+## MSG Config

-`ParseConfig` is a way to configure your applications remotely by storing a single configuration object on Parse.
+`ParseConfig` is a way to configure your applications remotely by storing a single configuration object on MSG.
 It enables you to add things like feature gating or a simple "Message of the Day".
-To start using `ParseConfig` you need to add a few key/value pairs (parameters) to your app on the Parse Config Dashboard.
+To start using `ParseConfig` you need to add a few key/value pairs (parameters) to your app on the MSG Config Dashboard.

 <img alt="" data-echo="{{ '/assets/images/config_editor.png' | prepend: site.baseurl }}"/>